-2. The present recommendations were elaborated following the amendments to the Electoral Code, passed on 22 July 2005.
-The 2005 OSCE/ODIHR Needs Assessment Mission report specifically mentions the Joint Recommendations and notes that "none of the Venice Commission - OSCE/ODIHR Joint Recommendations have been addressed".
-Even the last OSCE/ODIHR EOM 2005 Final Report makes reference to the Joint Recommendations: Both institutions take this opportunity to call once again on the authorities of the Republic of Moldova to consider prompt implementation of the Joint Recommendations issued in July 2004 by the Council of Europe's Venice Commission and the OSCE/ODIHR.
-The benefits of implementing the Joint Recommendations were recognised by the CEC, and relevant amendments to the legislation should be considered for adoption, in the course of a broadly inclusive process, well in advance of the 2007 local elections.
+2. The present opinion was elaborated following the amendments to the Electoral Code, passed on 22 July 2005.
+The 2005 OSCE/ODIHR Needs Assessment Mission report specifically mentions the Joint Recommendations and notes that "none of the Venice Commission -OSCE/ODIHR Joint Recommendations have been addressed".
+Even the last OSCE/ODIHR Election Observation Mission (EOM) 2005 Final Report makes reference to the Joint Recommendations: Both institutions take this opportunity to call once again on the authorities of the Republic of Moldova to consider prompt implementation of the Joint Recommendations issued in July 2004 by the Council of Europe's Venice Commission and the OSCE/ODIHR.
+The benefits of implementing the Joint Recommendations were recognised by the Central Electoral Commission (CEC), and relevant amendments to the legislation should be considered for adoption, in the course of a broadly inclusive process, well in advance of the 2007 local elections.
 Review of thresholds for eligibility for parties, blocks and independent candidates to participate in seat allocation merits particular consideration.
-Provisions for accreditation of international observers should also be clarified.2 The OSCE/ODIHR and the Venice Commission considered necessary to assess these amendments in the light both of the previous Joint Recommendations (CDL-AD(2004)027) and of the OSCE/ODIHR EOM Final Report as well as the Report of the Parliamentary Assembly, which followed the Parliamentary Elections of 6 March 2005.
+Provisions for accreditation of international observers should also be clarified.2 The OSCE/ODIHR and the Venice Commission considered necessary to assess these amendments in the light both of the previous Joint Recommendations (CDL-AD(2004)027) and of the OSCE/ODIHR EOM Final Report as well as the Report of the Parliamentary Assembly of the Council of Europe, which followed the Parliamentary Elections of 6 March 2005.